-Blood and Bourbon
+Blood & Bourbon

 Despite the district’s importance to New Orleans’ festivities, Kindred consider Algiers part of the Outlands and hold little interest in it.
 Vidal has never bothered to name a regent.

 One of the few attractive historic sites in Algiers, the Algiers Courthouse is seemingly caught in a perpetual loop of being nearly torn down, then saved and renovated by its own historical preservation society.
 It’s picked up slightly in recent years and been used as a site of yearly crayfish boils, community events, and weddings.